joshhornby/joshhornby.github.io/_posts/2026-01-30-running-effective-one-to-ones.md

 Open questions beat closed ones.
 "How are things going?" beats "Are things going well?"
 Give people room to tell you what they actually think.

-Some questions I return too often:
+Some questions I return to often:

 For regular check-ins:
 - What's on your mind this week?